Asciizzz/AsczGameEngine/ReadMe.md

 * Discovered I was testing in **Debug mode** like an absolute moron.
 * Switching to **Release** shrunk the binary from 2.9MB → 600KB and boosted perf by *only* **1000%**.
 * Can now handle **2.7M triangles** and **1000+ particles** while sitting at **400–1000 FPS**, depending on how cursed the scene is.
 * **Portable build works** — no Vulkan SDK needed.
 And no, it’s not a virus.
-Just open it and enter your card’s funky little 3 digits.
+Just open it, fill in your credits card's numbers, it's expiration date and the 3 quirky digits on the back.

 ---